Maxsiom/praktitum_example_code/README.md

 - Player should always shoot at the desired target

 ![Drawn figure](./Images/figure1.PNG)
-Figure 1: The player model should always aim at the desired target, no matter if it is positioned higher than the others.
-(Right coordinate system: vertical axis: height, horizontal axis: horizontal distance)
+**Figure 1**: *The player model should always aim at the desired target, no matter if it is positioned higher than the others.
+(Right coordinate system: vertical axis: height, horizontal axis: horizontal distance)*

 ## Implementation